boldbi/iframe-datasource-javascript-sample/README.md

-# BoldBI Datasource Iframe with JS Embedding
+# BoldBI Datasource Iframe with Javascript Embedding

   This application aims to demonstrate how to embed the data source designer module into your JavaScript-based web application using an iFrame.